Nicole Davis: USC

 Davis was a political science major at the University of Southern California.

 In her senior season in 2003, she dominated the libero position as she led USC to their second consecutive NCAA national championship.
 She started all 35 matches and averaged 4.25 digs per game - the second-best single season performance in program history.
 She finished her USC career with 1,093 total digs and a 3.09 digs per game average to rank sixth in both USC career record categories.
 She surpassed her own career high and set a new USC record for digs in a three-game match with 31 against Stanford.
 On December 13 against UCLA in the NCAA Regional Final, Davis tied her career mark and USC record by posting another 31-dig performance against the Bruins.
 She trained with the USA A2 Women's National Team in Lake Placid, New York, during the summer of 2003.

-Her happiest moment in sports was winning back-to-back NCAA Division I volleyball championships with USC in 2002 and 2003.
+A successful moment in sports for her career was winning back-to-back NCAA Division I volleyball championships with USC in 2002 and 2003.